Was the Last Time Your Last?

 And it’s the same for a million things that are precious in life that we may never do again.
 Playing a role-playing game with your friends, burning a leaf with a magnifying glass, or eating a meal with your grandfather.
 It’s possible to dwell on this to the point of it becoming morbid, but we don’t have to.

-Instead, just remember a simple, very old concept: appreciate everything you do — no matter how tedious — as you are doing it.
-Living in the moment isn’t some distant Zen concept; it’s no less than how to fully appreciate life.:
+Instead, just remember a simple, very old concept: appreciate everything you do—no matter how normal it seems—as you are doing it.
+Living in the moment isn’t some distant Zen concept; it’s no less than how to fully appreciate life. ::